Love & Love Only: Development and casting

-The film's title is based off of the book Love and Love Only, which features in Aniyathipraavu (1997).
+The film's title is based on the book Love and Love Only, which features in Aniyathipraavu (1997).
 The Tamil remake of that film, Kadhalukku Mariyadhai (1997), also featured music by Ilaiyaraaja.
 The film is about the love between a Punjabi man and an Australian woman.
 The origin for the film came when the director Julian Karikalan was teased by a Turkish girl while working in IKEA, who said that she loved him as a joke.
 For this film, Karikalan considered the perspective of what if she was serious about her proposal and modified her character to be Australian.
 Karikalan also co-produced the film along with his wife.
 Rohit Kalia, who was Mr. India Australia in 2014, was selected to play the lead alongside Georgia Nicholas, who was chosen from a list of extras.
 The rest of the cast is from theatre and made their film debut.
 Karikalan's children also feature in the film in cameo roles.